-During 2014, the Board of Directors met five times.
-Each director attended at least 75% of the aggregate of the meetings of the Board of Directors and meetings held by all committees on which the director served, during 2014 or the period in 2014 for which the director served.
+During 2015, the Board of Directors met four times.
+During 2015, each director attended at least 75% of the aggregate of the meetings of the Board of Directors and meetings held by all committees on which the director served.
 Under our Corporate Governance Guidelines, the non-management directors must meet in executive session without management at least quarterly.
 The Chairman of the board (or if the Chairman is not an independent director, the lead independent director) presides over these executive sessions.
-The non-management directors met in executive session five times in 2014, generally at the end of each regular quarterly board meeting.
+The non-management directors met in executive session four times in 2015, generally at the end of each regular quarterly board meeting.
 In the event that the non-management directors include directors who are not independent under the New York Stock Exchange listing standards, our Corporate Governance Guidelines require the independent directors to meet separately in executive session at least once a year.
-Throughout 2014, all of our non-management directors were independent under the New York Stock Exchange listing standards.
-Accordingly, no separate meetings of the independent directors were required in 2014.
+Throughout 2015, all of our non-management directors were independent under the New York Stock Exchange listing standards.
+Accordingly, no separate meetings of the independent directors were required in 2015.

 It is our policy that directors are expected to attend the annual meeting of shareholders.
 A director who is unable to attend the annual meeting of shareholders (which it is understood may occur on occasion) is expected to notify the Chairman of the board.
-At the time of the 2014 annual meeting of shareholders, we had 10 directors.
-Nine of our directors attended the 2014 annual meeting of shareholders.
+At the time of the 2015 annual meeting of shareholders, we had 11 directors.
+Ten of our directors attended the 2015 annual meeting of shareholders.
 Mr. Nelson was unable to attend due to a scheduling conflict.